February! Already!

-In the case of the vegetable broth that I will share with you today the term stock or broth is interchangeable.
-There are no bones or meat involved, so I guess it doesn't really matter how you call it.
-Vegetable broth is something that I have been making on a regular basis for years now, mostly to use it for light vegetable soups.
-I don't really bother to cook vegetable stock unless I want to make a really nice veggie soup.
-But then, when I cook it, I make sure to cook more than necessary.
-I use parts of it for the soup and I either keep the rest in the fridge for about a week or freeze the rests in smaller portions to use for other purposes.
+I have been making vegetable broth regularly for years now, mostly for light vegetable soups.
+I don't bother to cook vegetable stock unless I want to make a really nice veggie soup.
+But when I do, I make sure to cook more than necessary.
+I use parts of it for the soup, and I either keep the rest in the fridge for about a week or freeze the rest in smaller portions to use for other purposes.

-If your onions, carrots and parsley roots are organic, don't bother peeling them, just wash them very well.
-If you cannot find parsley roots, you can replace them with more celeriac, parsnips or turnips.
 I use the stems of herbs to give the soup more flavor.
 In order to have enough of them when I make the broth, I always freeze the stems of the herbs I use for other recipes.
 I have a plastic bag in the freezer, where I keep all the stems occurring during cooking.
-Every two or three months I have a bag full of the stuff.
+Every two or three months, I have a bag full of the stuff.

-Roasted Vegetable Broth and Hazelnut Dumplings
+How to Make Roasted Vegetable Broth

 Ingredients

-- For the vegetable broth:
+For the vegetable broth:

 - 1 ½ lb onions